chadjones839/JobCannon__Full-Stack/README.md

 ## Installation

 - In your terminal run git clone SSH KEY
-- cd into the JobCannon folder
-- In your terminal, run `npx create-react-app .` to install React library
-- Then run `npm install --save react-router-dom`
+- run `npm install` to install all needed node modules
+- open the `JobCannon.sln` file in visual studio, and start the debugger on localhost:5001
+- Open a new SQL query and run both the Table data and seed data files.
+- open a separate terminal window and open `JobCannon/client` folder
-- After installations, run `npm start` to host app on localhost:3000
+- run `npm start` to host app on localhost:3000
-- In browser, open dev tools and view in iPhone X format. (currently only supported for this device's dimensions)
-- Then start a json server on port 5002 for sample.json

 ## Usage